NicolaGernone/Test/README.md

   * "name_of_the_file": is the name of the input file.
   * "name_of_the_encripted_file": is the name of the output file.
   * "encriptor": is the character to use to encript the string.
-  * "col1,col2,col3,...": is the list of columns to encript.
+  * "col1,col2,col3,...": is the list of columns names to encript.
   * "column_avg": is the column to use to calculate the avg.
   * "column_len": is the column to use to calculate the avg dor the no numeric fields.
   * "path_input": is the path of the input file.